k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 ## Mobile builds

-As Meteor.js has Cordova build in this is also a very straight forward process.
+As Meteor.js has Cordova built-in, this is also a very straight forward process.
 Add the platform and run it.

 ```sh
 meteor add-platform ios